The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Spectroscopic Survey and Redshift Errors

-Space missions such as \textit{Euclid} \cite{collaboration_euclid_2025-2}, Roman \cite{spergel_wide-field_2015} and CSST (scheduled for launch in 2027) \cite{collaboration_introduction_2025} employ slitless spectroscopy to map the 3D distribution of galaxies over wide areas of sky.
-Early datasets from \textit{Euclid} (Quick Data Release 1; \cite{collaboration_euclid_2025}) are now publicly available, providing initial evaluations of the performance of the redshift measurement.
-Unlike traditional slit-based spectroscopy that captures individual targets using fibers, slitless spectroscopy disperses the light from all sources in the field simultaneously, enabling efficient and continuous spectroscopic observations without the need for target pre-selection \cite{collaboration_euclid_2025-3, collaboration_euclid_2025-5}.
+Space missions such as \textit{Euclid}~\cite{euclid_collaboration_euclid_2025-2}, Roman~\cite{spergel_wide-field_2015} and CSST (scheduled for launch in 2027;~\cite{csst_collaboration_introduction_2025}) employ slitless spectroscopy to map the 3D distribution of galaxies over wide areas of sky.
+Early dataset from \textit{Euclid} QR1 is now publicly available~\cite{euclid_collaboration_euclid_2025} and provides initial evaluations of the performance of space spectroscopic redshift measurement.
+Unlike traditional ground slit-based spectroscopy that use fibers to capture individual targets, slitless spectroscopy disperses the light from all sources in the field simultaneously, enabling efficient and continuous observations without the need for target pre-selection.
 This approach allows for high sky coverage and dense sampling of galaxies in the redshift range relevant to LSS studies.

-However, the slitless design magnifies the redshift errors. \textit{Euclid} spectroscopic redshifts are derived from spectra provided by the Near Infrared Spectro-Photometer (NISP), which operates with a resolution of $R \simeq 500$ \cite{collaboration_euclid_2025-3}.
-In comparison, the ground-based DESI survey uses instruments with resolution $R\sim 2000$ to $5500$ \cite{collaboration_desi_2016-1}.
-The lower spectral resolution in slitless survey leads to broader spectral lines and consequently increased redshift uncertainty.
-Additionally, the lack of spatial isolation between sources causes spectral contamination, typically through cross-contamination and self-contamination \cite{collaboration_euclid_2025-5}.
-Cross-contamination arises from overlapping spectrograms of neighboring sources (redshift interlopers; \cite{collaboration_euclid_2025-4}), while self-contamination results from the degeneracy between spatial and spectral information along the dispersion direction.
-These combined effects lead to a higher rate of redshift catastrophics in the sample.
-To address these challenges, we adopt a hypothetical redshift error that combines both redshift uncertainty and catastrophics to simulate the expected observational systematics in slitless surveys.
-The model assumes larger uncertainty than those typical of ELGs (i.e., LRG-like) and a higher rate of catastrophic errors (5\% with $|\dv|>1000\,\kmps$).
-This hypothetical redshift error will help us to assess their influences on cosmological analyses obtained from space slitless surveys.
+However, the slitless design magnifies the redshift errors. \textit{Euclid} spectroscopic redshifts are derived from spectra provided by the Near Infrared Spectro-Photometer (NISP;~\cite{euclid_collaboration_euclid_2025-4}), which operates with a resolution of $R \simeq 500$~\cite{euclid_collaboration_euclid_2025-3}.
+In comparison, the ground-based DESI survey uses instruments with resolution $R\sim 2000$ to $5500$ \cite{desi_collaboration_desi_2016}.
+The lower spectral resolution and slitless spectroscopy pipeline lead to broader spectral lines and consequently increased redshift uncertainty.
+Additionally, the lack of spatial isolation between sources causes catastrophic redshift errors~\cite{euclid_collaboration_euclid_2025-1, euclid_collaboration_euclid_2025-3}, typically through cross-contamination and self-contamination.
+Cross-contamination arises from overlapping spectrograms of neighboring sources, while self-contamination results from the degeneracy between spatial and spectral information along the dispersion direction.
+These combined effects lead to a higher rate of redshift catastrophic failures in the sample~\cite{euclid_collaboration_euclid_2025-5}.